sfritzell/tracing-medea/pages/mojada-alfaro.md

 <img src="https://www.uncsa.edu/kenan/img/news/aal-alfaro-banner.jpg" width="100%">

-**"I call myself a citizen artist, because one of the things I do is try to get my playwrights — especially my graduate playwrights — interested in the world.
-It’s about how you connect art to culture and community here and now, and how we are vital to the expression of our community." — Luis Alfaro**, [*The Artist as Leader: Luis Alfaro*](https://www.uncsa.edu/kenan/artist-as-leader/luis-alfaro.aspx)
+>"I call myself a citizen artist, because one of the things I do is try to get my playwrights — especially my graduate playwrights — interested in the world.
+It’s about how you connect art to culture and community here and now, and how we are vital to the expression of our community." — Luis Alfaro, [*The Artist as Leader: Luis Alfaro*](https://www.uncsa.edu/kenan/artist-as-leader/luis-alfaro.aspx)

 <br>